-Libsass can be turned off for a single Sass file by selecting that file in the list and un-checking the Use Libsass box in the inspector pane.
+Libsass can be turned on for a single Sass file by selecting that file in the list and choosing "Libsass" from the Compiler pop-up button in the inspector pane.

-You can also disable Libsass for all Sass files at once.
-Open Project Settings, then choose Languages > Sass and uncheck the Use Libsass box.
+You can also enable Libsass for all Sass files at once.
+Open Project Settings > Sass and select the "Libsass" option from the compiler popup button.